Keane-Small/AI-for-Everyone/README.md

 # AI-for-Everyone

+## Understanding Machine Learning

+Machine learning is a key tool in AI, primarily involving input-output mappings known as supervised learning.
+Examples include spam filters (email classification), speech recognition (audio to text), and machine translation (language conversion).

+## Applications of Supervised Learning

+Supervised learning is crucial in online advertising, predicting user engagement with ads.
+It also plays a role in self-driving cars (detecting other vehicles) and visual inspection in manufacturing (identifying defects).
+The Rise of Large Language Models

+Large language models (LLMs) like ChatGPT use supervised learning to predict the next word in a sequence based on extensive text data.
+Training involves creating multiple input-output pairs from sentences to enhance prediction accuracy.

+## Factors Driving AI Performance

+The performance of AI systems improves significantly with more data and larger neural networks.
+Recent advancements in computing power and data availability have enabled better training of AI models, leading to breakthroughs in generative AI.

 ## Machine Learning vs. Data Science
 •	Machine learning involves creating systems that learn from data to make predictions or decisions, often resulting in software that operates continuously.